grag1337/Multithread-Portscanner/README.md

 There comes a time in any persons' life when they decide that nmap is beyond them and that they must create their own port-scanning tool.
 Today I have unfortunately reached this conclusion too.
 After a series of events I have been pushed towards creating this tool, not made for you, made for me.
 Featureless and bland, this port-scanner does everything every other port scanner can do, and less!

+It's only good quality is that it's almost lightweight!
+Throw this onto your favorite compromised server and enumerate the shit out of all internal services!

 You're free to add suggestions and modify this as you wish though.

 ## Built With